canonical/open-documentation-academy/ubuntu-desktop/explanation/what-ubuntu-is-made-from.md

 # What is Ubuntu Desktop made of?

 Ubuntu Desktop has millions of users today.
 As a new user, you might be curious to know what Ubuntu Desktop is made of.
-Not necessarily a deep technical explanation, but a great overview of what it is.
-This is what this guide addresses.
-It explains what a desktop environment is, what applications are, how package managers work, and more.
+This guide explains the Ubuntu desktop environment, the types of applications it runs, how package managers work, and more.

 ## Desktop environment

 The Ubuntu Desktop environment provides a Graphical User Interface (GUI) for interacting with Ubuntu.
-Think of it like a theme but with more in-depth customization.
-Several desktop environments exist, and some are memory-intensive and others aren't.
+The GUI determines the visual appearance of the desktop and the user experience of interacting with its tools and applications.
 Ubuntu Desktop ships with the GNOME desktop environment by default.
-Other alternative environments are:
+Other alternative desktop environments include:

 - KDE Plasma
 - XFCE
 - LXQt
 - MATE
-- Budgie, etc.
+- Budgie

 Interestingly, Ubuntu Desktop comes in [different flavors](https://ubuntu.com/desktop/flavours), each with its desktop environment.
 For example, the Kubuntu flavor supports the KDE Plasma desktop environment.

-A desktop environment consists of different independent components that are customizable.
+A desktop environment consists of different independent components, including:
-Sometimes, a Linux user may choose to run only one component rather than the entire desktop environment to save memory.
-Anyway, some of these components are:

 - **Windows manager**: This manages a window that pops up when you open a terminal or any application at all.
 - **User app**: These are default applications in the desktop environment.